bishoyromany/csv_scrape_convert/readme.md

 # Bot Usage
 1. Install Xampp For Windows From https://www.apachefriends.org/index.html
-2. Install Python 3 For Windows From https://www.python.org/downloads/
-3. Make Sure That Python Exist In The Windows Pathes, to Check This Run ``` python --version ``` If Works Fine Then all is good, Else Go To https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path To Know How to do this step
-4. Run Download The Bot From https://github.com/bishoyromany/csv_scrape_convert Extract Files And Move Them To htdocs Folder
+2. Run Download The Bot From https://github.com/bishoyromany/csv_scrape_convert Extract Files And Move Them To htdocs Folder
-5. Go To The Bot Folder inside htdocs folder, then go to backend folder then run following commands
-    ```
-    pip install selenium
-    pip install beautifulsoup4
-    ```
-6. Open Xampp, And Run The Server, Then Go To http://127.0.0.1/bot_folder_name/ And Fill Form Details Then Run The Script
+3. Open Xampp, And Run The Server, Then Go To http://127.0.0.1/bot_folder_name/ And Fill Form Details Then Run The Script

-# Additional Information
+# Important Information

-* You can Enable Web Driver Option, To Let The Website Content Full Load, By Editing **ENABLE_BROWSER** From **False** To **True** In path-to-xampp/htdocs/bot_folder_name/backend/scrape.py

-    ```python
-        try:
-            import re2 as re
-        except ImportError:
-            import re

-        ENABLE_BROWSER = False

-        url = sys.argv[1]
-    ```

-    ```python
-        try:
-            import re2 as re
-        except ImportError:
-            import re

-        ENABLE_BROWSER = True

-        url = sys.argv[1]
-    ```
+1. you've a file called log.txt inside /backend/temp/ Here you can see all finished domains logs.
+2. you can run more than one process Using the UI form, By adding Start From And End At Options.
+    For Example start From 0 and end at 1 this will make the scipt process only csv file number 0 and 1
+3. Domain themoneytizer.com/ Is Done For File 0 And It Took 74 Seconds PUBLISHER, This Message in the logs means the following, Finished Domain is themoneytizer.com and CSV File number is 0, and required time to finish this domain took 74 seconds, and domain type is publisher

 ### That's It All, Thanks.